 At the time of my stroke, my three children were just 9, 6 and 4.
 It has all had a devastating impact on our family life.
 I returned to work briefly but had to eventually retire because of the severity of my brain injury.

-Although the hospital denied any fault, we turned to Slater & Gordon Lawyers.
-After a difficult legal investigation, our solicitor, Paul Sankey, established that the Trust responsible for Frimley Park Hospital had been negligent.
+Although the hospital denied any fault, we turned to Slater and Gordon Lawyers.
+After a difficult legal investigation, our Medical Negligence Solicitor Paul Sankey, established that the Trust responsible for Frimley Park Hospital had been negligent.
 It became clear that my stroke arose from the failure of hospital staff to carry out further tests at the outset.
 We also established that proper management would have prevented my brain injury.

 Paul eventually recovered substantial compensation for me, transforming our lives.
 It has enabled me to buy a new home adapted for disabled living.
 Tasks I was not previously able to perform I can now do with less help from others.
 Where I used to be confined to the downstairs I can now use a lift and so for the first time in years I am able to put my daughters to bed.
 Now I can get into all the rooms in our home and can enjoy the garden.
 There is space for the physiotherapy equipment where I can exercise and develop my movement.
 After my stroke I had to make weekly trips to a charitable centre for a bath.
 Now I have the right equipment to shower safely at home.
 I now also have carers who can look after me 24 hours a day, I can travel in a wheelchair-adapted vehicle and I can go on holiday with my family again.
 These may seem like little things but they have made such a difference to my life."